Arson investigator, arson suspect fatally shot in Houston

 HOUSTON (AP) — An arson investigator and an arson suspect were killed during a shootout early Friday in Houston after the investigator pursued the suspect, city police and fire officials said.

 Investigator Lemuel Bruce, 44, died at a hospital where he was taken following the shooting around 3:30 a.m. in northwest Houston, according to Fire Chief Samuel Peña.
-Bruce has been with the department for 17 years, he said, adding that this is the first time a fire investigator has been shot in the line of duty.
+Bruce had been with the department for 17 years, he said, adding that this is the first time a fire investigator has been shot in the line of duty.

 Both Peña and Mayor Sylvester Turner offered condolences to Bruce’s wife and two children.

-“They are hurting right now, the department is hurting,” he said.
+“They are hurting right now, the department is hurting,” Pena said.

 Assistant Police Chief Matt Slinkard noted that Bruce was part of a team investigating recent arsons in the area when he spotted and pursued a vehicle suspected of being connected to the blazes.
 One suspect had been arrested in connection with at least seven fires.